Jayxuchen/boneapp/README.md

 # Mad Gab Generator

 This generator was inspired by "Mad Gab", a fun, competitive card game played among friends, where the "guessers" must sound out a mad gab phrase and figure out the original phrase through phonetic manipulation.
 For example, the mad gab phrase "Bone apple tea" translates to "Bon appetit".

 Whether you want to play a fun, unique round of Mad Gab with your friends, or create a set of key phrases to study with for school, the Mad Gab Generator allows you to create customized mad gab phrases from any string of English words.

+#How to set up database

+1. Enter "core/db.conf" with your mysql database credentials
+2. import database with this command:
+    -"mysql -u username -p -h localhost boneapp < ./scripts/db_scripts/data.sql"

 ## How to run on a local host
 Change into the "core" repository and type `flask run` in the terminal.